rinward23/AstroEngine/README.md

 - `make typecheck` — execute `mypy` on the typed package surfaces.
 - `make test` — ensure the test dependency stack is installed and then run the full `pytest` suite, including CLI and ephemeris tests.
+  - When invoking `pytest` manually, run it from the repository root so the `pytest.ini` entry `pythonpath = generated` stays in effect.
+This keeps the deprecated compatibility package `generated.astroengine` visible to tests and local scripts that still import from that namespace.
 - `make check` — convenience target that executes linting, type checking, and tests in sequence to validate merge readiness.